Did you ever wonder how lab work will look like in the future? Get a sneak peek!

 At first, the demonstrators presented a common procedure for water analysis.
 In order to assess the quality of a water sample, scientists may test for the pH which defines the acid/base balance; and detect pathogens by doing a PCR of the extracted DNA.

-Here at Labforward we clearly see the advantages of a “connected lab” and as part of this vision, we announced the merger of the labfolder ELN with the cubuslab solution for device integration.
+Here at Labforward we clearly see the advantages of a “connected lab” and as part of this vision, we announced the merger of the labfolder ELN with the cubuslab (now Laboperator) solution for device integration.
 This announcement attracted many interested people to our booth, existing customers as well as potential collaborators.
 Overall it was a great opportunity to build and develop the relationship to manufacturers as well as visitors.